OMMzobe/OMMzobe/README.md

 #### July 2024 - Aug 2024
 - ✨ Unveiling Personalized Anime Recommendations through Unsupervised Learning!

-As part of the Fusion-X Network initiative, I collaborated on developing a sophisticated recommender system for anime enthusiasts.
-This system leverages both collaborative and content-based filtering to deliver highly personalized anime suggestions based on users' historical preferences.
+As part of the Fusion-X Network initiative, I developed a personalized anime recommender system using collaborative and content-based filtering.
+The project addressed the challenge of navigating the vast anime industry by helping users discover shows aligned with their tastes.
+Key objectives included accurate user-centric recommendations, an interactive Streamlit interface for seamless exploration, and scalability to handle large datasets efficiently.

-Problem Addressed:
-- The anime industry is vast and constantly evolving, with thousands of new shows released annually.
-Fans often struggle to find new and exciting content aligned with their individual tastes.
-Our solution provides a targeted approach to solve this, delivering tailored recommendations that enhance user engagement and satisfaction.

-Objectives:
-- User-Centric Recommendations: Created a system that accurately predicts a user's potential rating for unseen anime titles, improving discovery of new favorites.
-- Interactive Experience: Developed an engaging user interface using Streamlit, allowing users to explore recommendations seamlessly.
-- Scalability & Performance: Ensured the system could handle large-scale user and content data, maintaining high performance during peak times.

-Tools & Technologies Used:
-- Machine Learning: Implemented and evaluated various recommender models, selecting the optimal one based on RMSE.
-- MLOps: Leveraged MLflow to track experiments, ensuring transparency and reproducibility.
-- Deployment: Built and deployed the system using Streamlit for an interactive experience and easy integration.

-This project showcases my ability to apply unsupervised learning, MLOps, and web app deployment to build innovative, user-driven solutions that meet real-world demands in the entertainment industry.
+The system leveraged machine learning to predict user ratings for unseen anime, evaluated models using RMSE, and utilized MLflow for tracking and reproducibility.
+Deployment through Streamlit ensured a user-friendly experience.
+This project demonstrates my expertise in unsupervised learning, MLOps, and web app development to create impactful, real-world solutions that enhance user engagement in the entertainment industry.

 Skills Demonstration:
 - Recommender System Development